For information on the HIPAA Law please visit the U.S. Department of Health and Human Services.

 The Marywood University Student Health Services Policy is as follows:

-- Students who take a LEAVE OF ABSENCE: records shall be kept on file until the student graduates or withdraws.
-Files are then kept accordingly.
+- Students who take a Leave of Absence: records shall be kept on file for seven years after the student either graduates or withdraws.

-- Students who WITHDRAW: records shall be kept on file for two years after withdrawal date.
+- Students who Apply and Do Not Attend: records shall be kept on file for one year.

 Medical Records Security